frederic-perez/AmE-dictionary/data/idioms.md

 __bet the farm__ To risk everything on a venture that one thinks will be successful.
 Primarily heard in US. _I wouldn’t bet the farm on that wacky invention._
 __better (to be) safe than sorry__ :two::hammer:
 __better late than never__ :two::hammer:
+__better off__
 __better the devil you know than the devil you don’t__ _prov_ When faced with two options, it is better to choose the more familiar one, even if it is undesirable. _A: “Why don’t you just quit your job if you’re so miserable?”
 B: “Who knows if a new job will be any better!
 Better the devil you know than the devil you don’t.”_
 __better the devil you know__
 __between a rock and a hard place__ :three::hammer:
 __between dog and wolf__ Between dusk and daylight. _What were you guys doing out between dog and wolf?
 You better not have been getting into trouble last night!_
+__betwixt and between__ Conflicted and unable to decide between two options.
-__beyond belief__ Inconceivable; outside of the realm of imagination, expectation, or anticipation. _I find it simply beyond belief the greed of all these big corporations._
+__beyond belief__ :two: Inconceivable; outside of the realm of imagination, expectation, or anticipation. _I find it simply beyond belief the greed of all these big corporations._
 __beyond compare__ Unequalled or peerless. _I’m not surprised that Molly won that scholarship—her intelligence is beyond compare._
 __beyond measure__ :three::hammer:
 __beyond repair__
+__beyond the realm(s) of possibility__ Impossible.
+__beyond/within the realms of possibility__ Impossible/possible: _A successful outcome is not beyond the realms of possibility._
 __big boned__ _euphemism_ Fat or obese.
 Usually used as an excuse for one’s size. _I know that people think I have an eating problem, but really I’m just big boned!_
 __big break__ :two: A fortuitous moment, opportunity, or turn of events of great consequence, especially as relates to one’s career. _He had been writing for years, but his big break came when his third novel became a huge international bestseller._ _I had a big break when a movie director saw me in an improv group and offered me an audition for his new film._
 __big brother__